 🧠 FAQs About Cropping DTF Images

-🔍 What file format is best for DTF printing?
+What is the best image format for DTF printing?

 Both!
 Some use auto-cropping tools in software like Photoshop for faster results.